There are two Jameson Distilleries in Ireland – one in Dublin and another in Midleton, Cork County.

 Tour price: 23 Euros per person

-For 40 Euros per person, you can book a tour of Jameson Midleton Distillery with transport from Cork and back included.
+For 40 Euros per person, you can book a Jameson Midleton Distillery tour with transport from Cork and back.
 Find out more

 Besides tasting premium Irish whiskeys, you also get to see important buildings, such as the Microdistillery, the Cooperage, the Maturation Warehouse, Distiller’s Cottage, etc.